Big Brother (Finnish TV series) season 2: Voting format

 In the 2005 season of Big Brother Suomi, viewers could only vote to evict the nominated housemates they wanted to leave the house.
 Big Brother 2006 added the save vote.
 Any viewer may cast as many evict or save votes as they choose.
 Prior to eviction each housemates' evict votes were merged with their save votes; the housemate with the lowest number of save votes remaining after the merge is evicted.

 Alleged sexual abuse controversy

 On September 26, Mika was removed from the house for the alleged attempt to sexually abuse a fellow female housemate, Sorella.
 After a party, on Day 25, Sorella and Mika ended up in the same bed at the end of the night.
 After Sorella had, seemingly, passed out, Mika tried to lower her jeans and finger her.
-Big Brother stopped Mika by ordering him to come to the Diary Room.
-The incident is undergoing police investigation.
+Big Brother stopped Mika by ordering him to come to the Diary Room, and later, the incident had undergone police investigation.